 The Hercules DJControl Starlight is a compact two-channel device meant to be used with Serato DJ Lite.
 It looks similar to the Numark DJ2GO2, except that it’s got touch-sensitive jogwheels that you can use for scratching.
 It also has lights going around the base of the unit that can sync with the music you’re playing.
-It’s fun, cheap, and portable – though aimed at beginners, even more experienced DJs will want to check it out and keep it as a backup or something to take long with them on holidays.
-Recommended.
+It’s fun, cheap, and portable – though aimed at super-casual DJs, even more experienced DJs may want to check it out and keep it as a backup or something to take long with them on holidays.

 First Impressions / Setting up